brendeni1/darkvypr.github.io/commands.md

 | !setbirthday `M/D/YYYY OR MM/DD/YYYY` | This command sets your birthday to whatever date you specify.
 Required for most `!birthday` functionality.
 You can still check other people's birthdays without this set, they just can't check yours.
 Examples: "`!setbirthday 8/14/2005`", "`!setbirthday 10/16/2004`" or "`!setbirthday 9/11/1973`".
 | !setlocation                      | To use the "`!time`" and "`!covid`" command, you must first set your location.
 Example: "`!setlocation lasalle ontario`".
 | !settwitter `YOUR_TWITTER_NAME`   | Set the account for using the `!twitter` command.
 Usage: `!settwitter darkvyprr`.
 This should be your Twitter handle without the @ sign.
+| !shiba                            | Get a random picture of a Shiba.
 | *!site // !website // !links*     | Get a link to [my website](https://darkvypr.com) with all of my links. <img src="https://cdn.betterttv.net/emote/60de01428ed8b373e421c395/1x">
 | **!spam `AMOUNT`**                | Spam a message x number of times.
 Example: "`!spam 20 test 123`".
 The max is 50.
 | !time `@USER_OR_LOCATION`         | This will get the time for the location you previously set.
 If you would like to check someone else's time, you can use "`!time @USER`".
 Make sure to **INCLUDE THE @ SIGN!!!!!** Example: "`!time @VisioisiV`".
 If you would like to check the time for a specific location, you can use "`!time LOCATION_NAME`".
 Example: "`!time paris france`".
 Leave this blank to check your location.